APPFL/APPFL/docs/index.rst

    users/index
    publication/index
    community/index
+   contribution/index
    changelog/index

 Citation
 ========

-If you find APPFL useful for your research or development, please cite the following paper:
+If you find APPFL useful for your research or development, please cite the following papers:

 .. code-block:: latex